Cray-HPE/uan-product-stream/docs/portal/developer-portal/operations/Configure_Pluggable_Authentication_Modules_(PAM)_on_UANs.md

 6. Make a new directory for the PAM configuration.

-    - Create a group\_vars/all directory if making changes to all UANs.
+    a.
+Create a `group_vars/all` directory if making changes to all UANs.

         ```bash
         ncn-w001# mkdir -p group_vars/all
         ncn-w001# cd group_vars/all
         ```

-    - Create a host\_vars/XNAME directory if the change is node specific.
+    b.
+Create a `host_vars/XNAME` directory if the change is node specific.

         ```bash
         ncn-w001# mkdir -p host_vars/XNAME